Experts call for immediate WHO reform after Ebola exposes failings

 LONDON, July 7 Experts called on Tuesday for urgent, root-and-branch changes to the World Health Organization after an inadequate response to West Africa's vast and deadly Ebola outbreak.

-The panel recommended that a $100 million contingency fund, suggested by WHO for future emergencies, be fully financed by member states.
-It also called for the creation of a separate emergency preparedness and response unit within the WHO.
+The panel recommended that a $100 million contingency fund, suggested by WHO to support emergency responses in future, be fully financed by member states.

 "This is a defining moment for the health of the global community," the report said. "(The) WHO must re-establish its pre-eminence as the guardian of global public health.
 This will require significant changes."

-WHO Director-General Margaret Chan admitted in May it had been "overwhelmed" by the Ebola epidemic and "ought to have reacted far earlier".
+WHO Director-General Margaret Chan, who has led the agency since January 2007, admitted in May it had been "overwhelmed" by the Ebola epidemic and "ought to have reacted far earlier".

-Responding to Tuesday's report, the WHO said it was already moving forward on some of the panel's recommendations, including the development of the emergency unit and the contingency fund.

-The expert panel also said the 2005 International Health Regulations, agreed by 196 WHO member countries to try to track and control the spread of disease, must be strengthened and properly implemented to allow proper handling of epidemics.
+The experts also stressed that the 2005 International Health Regulations, agreed by 196 WHO member countries to try to track and control the spread of disease, must be strengthened and properly implemented to allow proper handling of epidemics.

 "The world simply cannot afford another period of inaction until the next health crisis," it said.